CutyDragon/Lizzie-AI-Agent/README.md

   - Handling API responses and file management.

 ### `templates`
-- Contains pre-designed templates for Cyria’s web pages.
+- Contains pre-designed templates for Lizzie’s web pages.
 - Easily customizable to align with specific themes or requirements.

 ---